RedHatInsights/patchman-engine/README.md

 System Patch Manager application for [cloud.redhat.com](cloud.redhat.com).

 ## Components
 The project is written as a set of communicating containers.
-The core components are `listener`, `evaluator`, `manager` and `database`
+The core components are `listener`, `evaluator`, `manager`, `vmaas_sync` and `database`
-- Listener - Connects to kafka service, and listens for messages.
+- Listener - Connects to kafka service, and listens for messages about newly uploaded hosts.
+- Evaluator - Connects to kafka and listents for requests for evaluation, either from `listener` or `vmaas_sync
 - Manager - Contains implementation of a REST API, which serves as a primary interface for interacting with the application
+- VMaaS sync - Connects to [VMaaS](https://github.com/RedHatInsights/vmaas), and upon receiving notification about updated data, syncs new advisories into the database, and requests re-evaluation for systems which could be affected by new advisories
 - Database - Self explanatory

 ## Deploying